 What is RFP Scoring?

 Request for Proposal (RFP) Scoring involves reviewing vendor proposals and assigning a numerical value which indicates how closely it matches the scope of the business's requirements.
-It is a strategic activity that helps businesses to ensure that they only onboard vendors that they can build a mutually-beneficial relationship with.
+The scoring process is a strategic activity that helps businesses to ensure that they only onboard vendors that they can build a mutually-beneficial relationship with.

 A collection of modifiable templates containing instructions for use are available to assist with the activities specified in this article and others in the RFP Guide series.
 They are designed to facilitate an RFP for a Contract Management System but most of the principles and content can be applied more widely.